66thparallel/BigDataApplicationDevelopment_FinalProject/README.md

 /home/[NYU netID]/bdad/fp/screenshots/[screenshots of the running application]

 ### REQUIREMENTS
 Please copy all files and folders into the working directory (shown above).
-The following libraries are used: PySpark, MLlib, PySpark SQL, string, re.
+The following libraries are used: PySpark, Spark.ML, PySpark SQL, string, re.

 ### INSTRUCTIONS